aptible/support/source/documentation/introduction/configuring-an-aptible-app.md

 ---
-title: Deploy Your First Ruby on Rails App to Aptible
+title: Introduction to Confirguring Apps on Aptible
-sub_title: In about 5 minutes
-language: Ruby
 ---

 <section>
 # Introduction (h1)